-1. Atlases suitable for KS1, LKS2 and UKS2.

-2. Photo packs which are suitable for topics taught across the curriculum both after the implementation of the 2014 curriculum and after.

-3. Practical resources for field work e.g. compasses.

-- 4. Subscriptions to both Oddizzi and Digimaps for online resources and interactive activities. - 5.
-Geographical books which include fiction and non-fiction books. - 6.
+- 1. Atlases suitable for KS1, LKS2 and UKS2. - 2.
+Photo packs which are suitable for topics taught across the curriculum both after the implementation of the 2014 curriculum and after. - 3.
+Practical resources for field work e.g. compasses. - 4.
+Geographical books which include fiction and non-fiction books. - 5.
 OS maps and local area maps, including books and games to practise mapping skills.

-Resources for Geography are kept in a specific cupboard outside 5C's classroom and are available for all to use when needed for quality first teaching.
+Resources for Geography are kept in a specific cupboard outside 6H's classroom and are available for all to use when needed for quality first teaching.
 Some resources are kept in the Geography subject leader's classroom for collection when needed by other staff and others which are year group specific are kept in the cupboards of the teachers they will be used by.
-The most recent full subject audit was undertaken at the beginning of the Academic year 2020-2021 and updated with new resources in October 2021.